Trouv/bevy_pipe_affect/book/src/explanation/motivations.md

 # Motivations
-Scrawled here is basically a blog post on functional programming, bevy, and why I made this library.
+Scrawled here is basically a blog post on functional programming, Bevy, and why I made this library.
 It may not be the most practical piece of documentation, but I hope it shines a light on some of the design choices for library users, and maybe even reaches out to others who are future FP+ECS enthusiasts.

 ## I'm an FP shill now